 PDS does not set requirements for the physical storage organization of an archive (see Standards Reference [2], Section 2B.1), but you will probably find it helpful to let the physical organization of directories follow the logical organization of bundles and collections.
 Your bundle can be organized into a simple directory structure with one directory in the bundle root for each collection, as shown below.
-A file whose name ends in .xml is a label that describes the file with the same name but a different extension; for example, collection_data.xml and collection_data.csv.
+A file whose name ends in either ".xml" or ".lblx" is a label that describes the file with the same name but a different extension; for example, collection data.xml and collection data.csv.